Serving

 PREP

-9. Heat OIL in a roomy sauté pan and fry CINNAMON STICK, CLOVES and CARDAMOM PODS until cardamoms swell and the oil is aromatic.
+1. In a spacious sauté pan, heat OIL and fry Cinnamon Stick, Cloves and Cardamom Pods until cardamoms swell and the oil is aromatic.

-10. Stir Curry Leaves for a few seconds, then Onions.
-Fry stirring until light golden, then stir in Garlic Mix and continue frying until garlic shows some color.
+2. Stir Curry Leaves for a few seconds, then Onions.
+Fry stirring until light golden, then stir in Garlic Mix.
+Continue frying until garlic shows some color.

 NOTES:

-1. Chicken Weight is skinless, boneless and all removable fat.
-Skin and fat are not used in Indian recipes.
-Skinless joints (thigh, leg) can be used cut in half crosswise but increasing the weight to 2-3/4 pounds.
-For ethnic recipes I generally use thigh meat as foreign chickens are more robust and flavorful than our supermarket variety.
-For details see our Chicken Page.
+Weight is skinless, boneless and all removable fat removed.
+Skin and fat are not used in Indian recipes (except tandoor).
+Skinless joints (thigh, leg) can be used cut in half crosswise but increase the weight to 2-1/2 pounds.
+For ethnic recipes I use thigh meat, as foreign chickens are more robust and flavorful than our supermarket variety.
+For details see our Chickens page.